How to Host A Virtual Event For Your Community

 Here are 6 steps to get you started:

-Once you’ve defined the purpose, now you want to create your checklists, establish your final date and figure out what sort of team members or support might you need to make the event happen.
+Once you’ve defined the purpose, you want to create your checklists, establish your final date, and figure out what sort of team members or support you might need to make the event happen.

 Depending on your audience and the type of event you’re going to hold, as well as the goals you’re looking to achieve, you then want to pick a platform and host to run your meeting.